A mandatory gun ownership law in Kennesaw, Georgia, caused the town's crime rate to plummet.

 The jovial officials turn more reticent when talk turns to crime statistics in their community of 7,000.
 Chief Ruble says overall crime in 1981 was up 16 percent from 1980.
 But you have to ask to find out the details.
 Armed robberies did soar — from one in 1980 to four in 1981.
 Homicides declined, from two in 1980 to none in 1981.

-Soon afterwards, the narrative claiming a reduction in crime had begun to develop (even as Mayor Stephenson conceded he had no idea how many residents newly became gun owners because of the law):
+Soon afterwards, the narrative claiming a reduction in crime had begun to develop (even as Mayor Stephenson conceded he had no idea how many residents newly became gun owners because of the law): “In 1981, the year before the ordinance was adopted, Kennesaw recorded 55 house burglaries.
+The next year there were 26, and in 1985 only 11.”

-As the news excerpt referenced above indicated, a drop in homicides owing to a mandatory gun ownership law would be difficult to measure, as the number of murders that took place in Kennesaw the year prior to the law’s implementation was zero as therefore could drop no lower.
+As the news excerpt referenced above indicated, a drop in homicides owing to a mandatory gun ownership law would be difficult to measure, as the number of murders that took place in Kennesaw the year prior to the law’s implementation was zero and therefore could drop no lower.
 And the increased number of armed robberies from 1980 (one) to 1981 (four) represented a sample so low that a subsequent reduction in such crime didn’t provide any meaningful data from which a conclusion about “mandatory” gun ownership and crime rates could be drawn.

 Another aspect to consider is whether Kennesaw’s crime rates were observed elsewhere in the state.
 In the decade bracketing the law’s passage (1976 through 1986) there was a significant drop in murders, burglaries, property crimes, the property crime rate, and the burglary rate in Georgia as whole (despite Kennesaw’s outlier status with the gun law in question).
 Statewide, the murder rate similarly dropped in a fairly dramatic fashion after 1982 without a statewide law requiring gun ownership.